mixpanel/docs/pages/docs/debugging/overview.md

 You can also compare the total event count versus the unique user count in the affected systems.
 If the totals match, but the unique user count shows discrepancies, it likely points to an ID management issue.

 A 'last resort' to get to the bottom of things is to implement your own server-side tracking of the data.
-This will be more reliable as it’s less prone to issues and is independent of Mixpanel and other systems.
+This will be more reliable as it's less prone to issues and is independent of Mixpanel and other systems.
 It would give you a source of truth to compare any other system to and go from there.
-While this is resource-intense, it’s a good way to get to a source of truth.
+While this is resource-intense, it's a good way to get to a source of truth.

 ### Discrepancies with Segment